 The MS programs’ student learning outcome is the ability to use basic engineering concepts flexibly in a variety of contexts.

 Over 15 graduate certificates are available to provide students the opportunity to develop a specialization in an area of their choice.
 Certificates can be taken in addition to or in combination with a master’s degree, or provide a pathway to a master’s degree in Northeastern’s College of Engineering.
 Master’s programs can also be combined with a Gordon Engineering Leadership certificate.
 Students should consult with their faculty advisor regarding these options.

 Master’s Degree in Sustainable Building Systems with Graduate Certificate in Engineering Leadership

 Students may complete a Master of Science in Sustainable Building Systems in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
 The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors.
 The integrated 32-semester-hour degree and certificate will require 16 hours of advisor-approved sustainable building systems technical courses.

-The graduates of the Master of Science in Sustainable Building Systems program should display a high level of engineering knowledge in a broad range of architectural engineering, civil engineering, and construction management, while embracing the concepts of engineering sustainability as related to energy and materials usage and the effects on the environment.
+The graduates of the Master of Science (MS) in Sustainable Building Systems program should display a high level of engineering knowledge in a broad range of architectural engineering, civil engineering, and construction management, while embracing the concepts of engineering sustainability as related to energy and materials usage and the effects on the environment.

 Graduates will have the base training necessary to lead efforts within companies to plan and implement sustainable practices for the design and operation of buildings, realize energy and materials efficiency improvements, and minimize environmental impact.